kdavis/advent-of-code/README.md

-# Advent Of Code 2020
+# Advent Of Code

-This repository holds my code to complete the challenges for the advent of code 2020.
+This repository holds my code to complete the challenges for the advent of code.

 https://adventofcode.com